The Bankrate promise

 When comparing mortgage lenders as a first-time buyer, start off by considering the costs:

 The interest rate is the rate at which your lender will charge you interest on your mortgage.
 The APR, which stands for annual percentage rate, includes the interest rate and other costs associated with the loan.
 The APR is almost always higher than the interest rate.
 Both percentages are listed on your loan estimate so you can easily compare costs between lenders.

 - Application fee

 - Title search fee

 Be on the lookout for extra or inflated fees.
 That’s why it’s important to compare at least two, and ideally three, lenders, so you’ll have a sense of what’s considered standard versus excessive.

-Like the interest rate and APR, closings costs are itemized on your loan estimate — but on this document, they’re only estimates, not final numbers.
+Like the interest rate and APR, closing costs are itemized on your loan estimate — but on this document, they’re only estimates, not final numbers.

-- Does the lender participate in any first-time homebuyer programs?
+- Does the lender offer any first-time homebuyer programs?